wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Linear Algebra/Linearity/Dot Product.md

 - $[a, b]$ is the **normal vector** to the line.
 - $(x,y)$ is the coordinate of any point on the line, and can be seen as a [[[Points as Vectors#Position Vectors, $ vec{r}$, are Cartesian Vectors|position vector]], $\vec{r}$.
 #### The Normal Vector $[a,b]$
 The Normal Vector is a vector that is **perpendicular** to the line.
-Its components aaa and bbb describe its direction in the coordinate plane.
+	Its components $a$ and $b$ describe its direction in the coordinate plane.

 Exists for every point on the line, and the constant $c$ in the line equation $ax+by=c$ is related to the line's perpendicular distance from the origin.
 	This vector is constant for the entire line—it does not change for different points on the line.